ken0361/Kafka_Tool/README.md

 This is a lightweight Kafka tool that provides Consumer and Publisher functionality.
 The tool supports both `PLAINTEXT` and `SASL_PLAINTEXT` security protocols, with `SASL_PLAINTEXT` using `GSSAPI`.
 When selecting `SASL_PLAINTEXT`, you need to enter the corresponding SASL principal and password to successfully connect to the bootstrap server.

+After entering the bootstrap server, the connection will be established automatically.
+The icon next to the topic will show the connection result.
+If it is a green checkmark, it means the connection is successful, and `the topics section will automatically display a dropdown list of all topics` that the entered principal has permission to read.
+If it is a red cross, it means the connection failed, and the logs section will record the reason for the failure.

 ### Consumer

 ![Consumer](images/consumer.png)